Morris County Vehicle Impound Guide

 After Retrieval

-- Document any damage immediately: Carefully inspect your vehicle for any damage that may have occurred during towing or storage.
+- Inspect the vehicle immediately: Carefully inspect your vehicle for any damage that may have occurred while it was being towed or stored.